The Ballad of Halo Jones

-The Ballad of Halo Jones is a science fiction comic strip written by Alan Moore and drawn by Ian Gibson, with lettering by Steve Potter (Books 1 & 2) and Richard Starkings (Book 3).
+The Ballad of Halo Jones is a science fiction comic strip written by Alan Moore and drawn by Ian Gibson, with lettering by Steve Potter (Books 1 and 2) and Richard Starkings (Book 3).

 Halo Jones first appeared July 1984 in five-page instalments in the pages of the weekly British comic 2000 AD and is regarded as one of the high points of 2000 AD.
 The eponymous heroine is a highly sympathetic 50th-century everywoman, and the tone of the strip ranges from the comic to the poignant.
 The three "books" span more than ten years of her life, and also serve as a tour of the well-realised futuristic universe which Moore and Gibson created.
 Originally, Halo Jones was planned to run to nine books, chronicling Halo's life from adolescence to old age.
 However, the series was discontinued after three books due to a dispute between Moore and Fleetway, the magazine's publishers, over the intellectual property rights of the characters Moore and Gibson had co-created.

 Synopsis

-In Book One, the readers are introduced to the 18-year-old Halo Jones, who lives in a floating ring-shaped conurbation or housing estate called "The Hoop" that is moored in the Atlantic Ocean off the East coast of America.
+In Book One, 18-year-old Halo Jones lives in a floating ring-shaped conurbation or housing estate called "The Hoop" that is moored in the Atlantic Ocean off the East coast of America.
 The story takes place over one day, and follows Halo's violent though also partly comical misadventures on a shopping trip.
 Finally returning to her apartment, Halo finds her flatmate and best friend Brinna murdered, then discovers another good friend has become a "Different Drummer" (a youth cult perpetually numbed by the implant-generated beat of a drum in their ears).
 She decides to leave Earth, never to return.

 Book Two depicts Halo's life as a stewardess on a year-long space voyage.
 Halo discovers that it was her loyal robot dog Toby, harbouring a perverse crush on Halo, who was responsible for her flatmate's death and is forced to destroy him.
 It is also revealed, in a framing sequence, that Halo becomes a legendary historical figure in centuries to come.
+During the journey she encounters a rat king, is held hostage by hijackers and meets a neutral character known as "Glyph" who has no identifying features to such a degree they are literally anonymous.

-In Book Three, the darkest part of the saga, ten years have elapsed and Halo has become a soldier serving in a Vietnam-style guerrilla interstellar war which has appeared as back-story in the previous two books, and is courted by a famous, fearsome-looking general, Luiz Cannibal.
-The series ends with the cessation of hostilities, after which Halo commandeers a spaceship and deserts, determined to take charge of her own fate.
+In Book Three, ten years have elapsed and Halo is a drifter with no purpose, before becoming a soldier in a Vietnam-style interstellar war which appeared as back-story in the previous two books.
+During her career leaves - only to reenlist, and makes rank of Sergeant.
+She is also courted by General Luiz Cannibal one of the architects of the war.
+The series ends with the collapse of Earth's economy and cessation of hostilities, after which Halo commandeers a prototype starship and deserts, determined to take charge of her own fate.